 "We respect creative work, but when you directly copy our gods into games, that's different from creating something inspired by our culture." — Temple Priest, clarifying inspiration vs. copying

-This insight shaped our framework: Rather than asking "How do we copy gods respectfully?", we asked "How do we create original characters inspired by cultural aesthetics?"
+This insight shaped the entire framework.
+Rather than asking "How do we copy gods respectfully?", we asked "How do we create original characters inspired by cultural aesthetics?"

 Building the Design System